Bernhart46/JsWindowLibrary/README.md

 - Custom scroller (bottom and right side)
 - add a Content method to implement HTML, CSS, and JS in the Window
 - Cleaning the code, because it's ugly af :grin:
-- Add SVG icons, because the icons I use is not supported everywhere

 ##### - Known bugs: